NSA 3901 |

 You will enhance patient access to community services and be supported and encouraged to develop the level of skills, knowledge and professionalism which are essential to the successful completion of the module.

 If you are a registered nurse or midwife or a Specialist Community Public Health Nurse (SCPHN) working in the community, then this module will allow you to prescribe products from the Nurses’ Formulary.

 The module has been validated by the Nursing and Midwifery Council and can be taken at level 6 or 7 and can be accredited to a postgraduate award such as a master’s degree.

-The teaching and acquisition of clinical skills will take place in the practice setting as well as in the classroom.
+The teaching and acquisition of clinical skills will mostly take place in the practice setting although timetabled seminars will support history taking and consultation skills.
 You will demonstrate pharmacological knowledge in your speciality through presentations of prescribing in specialist groups such as children and older people.

 Please note that both forms must be submitted together for your application to be considered.